metachris/micropython-ctl/cli/README.md

 Commands:
-  devices                                      List serial devices ls [options] [directory]                     List files on a device cat <filename>                               Print content of a file on the device get <file_or_dirname> [out_file_or_dirname]  Download a file or directory from the device put <filename> [<destFilename>]              Copy a file onto the device mkdir <name>                                 Create a directory rm [options] <path>                          Delete a file or directory mv <oldPath> <newPath>                       Rename a file or directory run <fileOrCommand>                          Execute a Python file or command reset [options]                              Reset the MicroPython device edit <filename>                              Edit a file, and if changed upload afterwards repl                                         Open a REPL terminal mount                                        Mount a MicroPython device (over serial or network) version                                      Print the version of mctl help [command]                               display help for command
+  devices                                      List serial devices repl                                         Open a REPL terminal run <fileOrCommand>                          Execute a Python file or command ls [options] [directory]                     List files on a device cat <filename>                               Print content of a file on the device get <file_or_dirname> [out_file_or_dirname]  Download a file or directory from the device put <filename> [<destFilename>]              Copy a file onto the device edit <filename>                              Edit a file, and if changed upload afterwards mkdir <name>                                 Create a directory rm [options] <path>                          Delete a file or directory mv <oldPath> <newPath>                       Rename a file or directory reset [options]                              Reset the MicroPython device mount                                        Mount a MicroPython device (over serial or network) run-tests                                    Run micropython-ctl tests on a device version                                      Print the version of mctl help [command]                               display help for command
 ```